PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="5183" title="SPU2: Add Cubeb backend, remove Portaudio and SDL2 backends" authors="stenzek" >}}

 The current stable (1.6 as of writing) had multiple back-ends namely Xaudio2, DirectSound, PortAudio, WaveOut.
 DirectSound was being a buggy mess to maintain, WaveOut wasn't much better, PortAudio was fine and Xaudio2 was de facto standard on the Windows side.
-Now Cubeb replaces PortAudio as it's replacer and keep Xaudio2 as a back-up.
-Keep in mind in Cubeb the latency slider is ignored as it automatically uses a very low latency automatically based on your system:
+Now Cubeb replaces PortAudio as its successor and keep Xaudio2 as a back-up.
+Keep in mind in Cubeb the latency slider states 100ms in the GUI but isn't exactly true as it automatically uses a very low latency automatically based on your system:
 Best Case:
 (Cubeb) Minimum latency: 10.00 ms (480 audio frames) Worst Case:
 (Cubeb) Minimum latency: 25.00 ms (1200 audio frames)

+If it's above 25.00 ms you either have a computer issue like corrupt drivers or your computer is far too weak.

-Xaudio2 can't handle that low latency without bad skipping and warping even on better systems.
+Xaudio2 can't handle the same low latency that Cubeb has without bad skipping and warping even on better systems.
 I hope you guys like the sound.
-How timeskipping actually works is that you see the first video frame and the sound comes after the targeted sound latency, which for years meant 0.1 seconds delays.
+How timeskipping actually works is that you see the first video frame and the sound comes after the targeted sound latency, which for years essentialy means 0.1 seconds delays.

 {{< progress/github-link prNums="5238" title="Rename ConfigSoundtouch.cpp to ConfigSoundTouch.cpp" authors="xantares" >}}